-A student with GA (Graduate Assistant) position will be provided health insurance and will sign up for coverage during orientation.
+Health insurance is mandatory for graduate students.
+A student with a Graduate Assistant (Graduate Assistant) position can choose to join the Maryland State Employee Health Insurance Plan and will sign up for coverage during orientation.
 You can purchase travel insurance to cover this gap from your home country.
-For a student without GA position, insurance can be purchased from the university health center website.
+For a student without a GA position, insurance can be purchased from the University Health Center's website.

 Please make sure your insurance plan covers your health needs.
-Several insurance providers have affiliation with University Health Center.
+Several insurance providers have affiliations with University Health Center.

-If you come with your family, some insurance companies will provide a discount for a bundle plan.
+If you come with your family, some insurance companies will provide a discount for a bundle plan